-Students may take prerequisite courses online with Ivy Software, at Heidelberg in the Tiffin traditional daytime program, or at other institutions upon prior approval from the Dean of the School of Business.
+Students may take prerequisite courses online with Ivy Software, at Heidelberg University or at other institutions upon prior approval from the Dean of the School of Business.
 Students will work with the School of Business to determine which prerequisite courses are needed.